-On October 18, 2016 the Company signed an option agreement with Pac Shield Resources Inc. ("PSR"), a private British Columbia company, to acquire a 100% interest in the Indy zinc project ("Indy") located in central British Columbia.
-The property consists of seven mineral claims (2111 hectares) located approximately 100 kilometres south of the city of Prince George, British Columbia.
+On October 18, 2016 the Company entered into an option agreement with Pac Shield Resources Inc. ("PSR"), a private British Columbia company, to acquire a 100% interest in the Indy Zinc Property located in central British Columbia.
+The property consists of seven mineral claims (2,111 hectares) located approximately 100 km south of the city of Prince George, British Columbia.

 On August 25, 2016 the Company provided a 12-month extension of the expiry date of 4,513,700 share purchase warrants originally issued in connection with two non-brokered private placements that closed on August 29, 2014 (3,333,400 units) and September 30, 2014 (5,694,000 units).
-Each unit in both Placements consisted of one share and one half share purchase warrant.
-The original terms of the Placements specified that each Warrant was exercisable into one common share of the Company at a price of \$0.30 per Warrant Share until August 29, 2016 and September 29, 2016, respectively.
+Each unit in both placements consisted of one share and one half share purchase warrant.
+The original terms of the placements specified that each warrant was exercisable into one common share of the Company at a price of \$0.30 per warrant share until August 29, 2016 and September 29, 2016, respectively.